 - A28.
 The identification of a material uncertainty is a matter that is important to users' understanding of the financial statements.
 The use of a separate section with a heading that includes reference to the fact that a material uncertainty related to going concern exists alerts users to this circumstance. - A29.
-The Appendix to this SSA provides illustrations of the statements that are required to be included in the auditor's report on the financial statements when Financial Reporting Standards (FRSs) is the applicable financial reporting framework.
-If an applicable financial reporting framework other than FRSs is used, the illustrative statements presented in the Appendix to this SSA may need to be adapted to reflect the application of the other financial reporting framework in the circumstances. - A30.
+The Appendix to this SSA provides illustrations of the statements that are required to be included in the auditor's report on the financial statements when Singapore Financial Reporting Standards (International) (SFRS(I)s) or Financial Reporting Standards in Singapore (FRSs) is the applicable financial reporting framework.
+If an applicable financial reporting framework other than SFRS(I)s or FRSs is used, the illustrative statements presented in the Appendix to this SSA may need to be adapted to reflect the application of the other financial reporting framework in the circumstances. - A30.
 Paragraph 22 establishes the minimum information required to be presented in the auditor's report in each of the circumstances described.
-The auditor may provide additional information to supplement the required statements, for example to explain: - That the existence of a material uncertainty is fundamental to users' understanding of the financial statements; 16 or - How the matter was addressed in the audit.
+The auditor may provide additional information to supplement the required statements, for example to explain: - That the existence of a material uncertainty is fundamental to users' understanding of the financial statements: 17 or - How the matter was addressed in the audit.
 (Ref: Para.
 A1)